 The closing slate requires the official logo in white or black.
-Approved transitions to the closing slate logo are available by clicking here.
+Get approved transitions for the closing slate logo for your video.

 Thumbnail images are small snapshot images taken from a video that give an idea about what the video is about.
 When you are able to choose a thumbnail for your video, make sure to follow these guidelines:

 - Thumbnail communicates what the video is about.

 - Thumbnail compliments the content surrounding the video on the webpage.

 - Thumbnail image is carefully chosen and flatters those pictured.

 - Consider whether a "play" icon might cover important information on the thumbnail.